 You may be surprised that it was realized at this early date that the earth is spherical.
 However, there were several observations that led the ancient Greeks to this conclusion.

 - The sun rises and sets at different times as you move in an east-west direction.

 - The positions of constellations in the sky change as you move in a north-south direction.
 New constellations may come into view and others may disappear.

 - As a ship approaches land the land appears to rise out of the sea.
 High points appear above the horizon first and later on the lower regions.

 - During a lunar eclipse, the shadow of the earth on the moon appears circular.

 In fact Eratosthenes measured the circumference of the earth in about 240 B.C.
 He Knew that the sun would be directly above the city of Syene at noon on the summer solstice.
 He knew this by looking at the reflection of the sun at the bottom of a deep well.
 He placed a vertical pole in the city of Alexandria which was 5000 stadia (about 925 Km) due north of Syene.
 By looking at the shadow cast by the pole he determined the sun's rays made an angle of 7.2° with the pole.
 It can be seen in Figure 1 that 7.2° is also the angular separation of the two cities.
-As 360°/7.2°=50, it follows that the circumference is 50×5000 stadia or 46,250 Km.
+As the ratio 360°/7.2°=50, it follows that the ratio the circumference to the distance between the cities is also 50.
+Thus the circumference is 50×5000 stadia or 46,250 Km.
 Current Satellite measurements give a value of 40,008 Km for the circumference.
 Thus, he was off by only about 16%.